stevedepp/strang/ch5/README.md

 ( u x v ) • w = 0 exactly when the vectors u, v, w are in the same plane.

+[ then scalar is the determinant of the 3x3 and is zero implying the 3x3 is not invertible.]

 reason 1: u x v is perpendicular to that plane so (u x v)'s dot product with that plane is zero.

 reason 2: 3 vectors in a plane are dependent.  the matrix containing the 3 vectors is singular (det = 0)